Support Canadian History Ehx with a donation at https://www.buymeacoffee.com/craigU

 According to a resident of Fort Frances in the 19thCentury, who had spent winters at James Bay, the First Nations people of the area told of white men who had come to the Bay long ago before the Big Company, the Hudson’s Bay Company, ever existed.
 They apparently lived with the First Nations and adapted to their culture and even took Indigenous wives and left descendants with red-hair.

-Information for this piece comes from Wikipedia, LiveScience, Beaver Magazine, Ottawa Rewind, Henry Hudson: Aftermath and Notes, the Adventures of England on Hudson’s Bay, Macleans, Ottawa Journal, Vancouver Province,
+Information for this piece comes from LiveScience, Beaver Magazine, Wikipedia, Ottawa Rewind, Henry Hudson: Aftermath and Notes, the Adventures of England on Hudson’s Bay, Macleans, Ottawa Journal, Vancouver Province,